-Typically, morning sickness occurs in the early hours of the morning, and gradually improves as the day progresses, hence the name.
-However, some experts say that the term is a misnomer as it can come on at any time of day.
+Despite its name, morning sickness can come on at any time of day.
 The nausea may be mild, or severe enough to induce vomiting.

-In the vast majority of cases, morning sickness, although an unpleasant experience, has no health risk for the baby, and is a normal part of pregnancy.
-In fact, some studies indicate that morning sickness during pregnancy often bodes towards a healthy pregnancy, with lower rates of miscarriages and still births, compared to pregnancies with no nausea and/or vomiting.
+In the vast majority of cases, morning sickness, although an unpleasant experience, has no health risk for the baby and is a normal part of pregnancy.
+In fact, some studies indicate that morning sickness during pregnancy can be a sign of a healthy pregnancy, with lower rates of miscarriages and stillbirths, compared with pregnancies with no nausea or vomiting.

 Symptoms of morning sickness